VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   -streamAggr.config string
      Optional path to file with stream aggregation config.
 See https://docs.victoriametrics.com/stream-aggregation.html .
 See also -streamAggr.keepInput, -streamAggr.dropInput and -streamAggr.dedupInterval
   -streamAggr.dedupInterval duration
-     Input samples are de-duplicated with this interval before being aggregated.
-Only the last sample per each time series per each interval is aggregated if the interval is greater than zero
+     Input samples are de-duplicated with this interval before optional aggregation with -streamAggr.config .
+See also -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation.html#deduplication
   -streamAggr.dropInput
      Whether to drop all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
 See also -streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html
   -streamAggr.keepInput